 The complexities of common property boundaries mean that as strata managers, we’re asked a lot of reasonable questions about who does what (and who pays for what).
 Here, you’ll find answers to some of those most common questions.

 Is my backyard or balcony classed as common property?

-It’s time to check your strata plan if you’re not sure where your unit begins and ends, as this will also tell you where your rights and responsibilities lie.
+It’s time to check your strata plan if you’re not sure where your unit begins and ends, as this will also tell you where your body corporate owners rights and responsibilities lie.
 If you have an overgrown tree in your backyard that’s growing into the neighbour’s lot, for example, you will need to have this cut back if it’s growing from your lot.
 If the tree is on a shared area then the owners corporation will be responsible.
 Sometimes, the balcony will be yours but the balcony door will be common property – so check your strata plan.